We marked another item off of our Fort Hood Bucket List this weekend with a hike at Pedernales Falls State Park!

 Our gear from Wander Wheels made our day much more enjoyable.
 And the best part is that the equipment was rented and we can return it!

-As a military family, we don’t always have room in our small base housing for lots of camping and outdoor gear.
+As a military family, we don’t always have room in small base housing for lots of camping and outdoor gear.
 Nor do we want to pack it up and take it all with us on our next PCS.

 Also, we are only occasional hikers/campers and it doesn’t make sense for us to spend hundreds of dollars on equipment.
 It was only a fraction of the cost to rent it and is a better option for our family.

 Pedernales Falls State Park was the perfect place to spend a fun family day.
-We were able to get outside and spend time together.

 I am always so grateful to make these memories during our limited time here in Texas and I look forward to MANY more before we leave!